 Last crawl date

 Log file analysis can point out when Google last crawled a specific page you want to be indexed quickly.

 As we said before, a crawl budget is quite linked to the authority of the domain and proportional to the flow of link equity through the website.
-Because Google does not want to waste crawling time on a low quality websites, you want to check Googlebot’s real-time activity on your website to see if bots are spending enough time on your content.
+Because Google does not want to waste crawling time on a low quality website, you will want to monitor Googlebot’s real-time activity on your website to see if bots are spending enough time on your content.

-We do offer a SEO log file analyzer at OnCrawl.
-You can download it as open source and realize your log analysis for free (you only pay your hosting costs).
-Or you can get it hosted by sending us your logs and we will give you an access to our OnCrawl Advanced Platform.
+We offer a SEO log file analyzer at OnCrawl.
+You can download it as open source and carry out your own log analysis for free (you only pay your hosting costs).
+Or you can use our Advanced Data Platform, upload your logs to a secure, private ftp space, and get additional insights through cross-analysis with additional data.